 (C3) $P\Or P^{\perp}=1$ and $P\And P^{\perp}=0$,

 where $0=\Inf\cQ$ and $1=\Sup\cQ$, that satisfies the {\em orthomodular law}:

 (OM) if $P\le Q$ then $P\Or(P^{\perp}\And Q)=Q$.

 In this paper, any complete orthomodular lattice is called a {\em logic}.
-We refer the reader to Kalmbach \cite{Kal83} for a standard text on orthomodular lattices.
+We refer the reader to \cite{Kal83} for a standard text on orthomodular lattices.
 In what follows, $P,Q,P_\al,\ldots$denote general elements of a logic $\cQ$.

 The orthomodular law weakens the distributive law, so that any complete Boolean algebra is a logic.
 The projection lattice $\cP(\cM)$ of a von Neumann algebra $\cM$ on a Hilbert space $\cH$ is a logic \cite[p.~69]{Kal83}.
-The lattice $\cC(\cH)$ of closed subspaces of a Hilbert space $\cH$ with the operation of orthogonal complementation is most typically a logic, so-called a standard quantum logic, and is isomorphic to $\cP(\cB(\cH))$, the projection lattice of the algebra $\cB(\cH)$ of bounded operators on $\cH$ \cite[p.~65]{Kal83}.
+The lattice $\cC(\cH)$ of closed subspaces of a Hilbert space $\cH$ with the operation of orthogonal complementation is most typically a logic, the so-called {\em standard quantum logic} on $\cH$, and is isomorphic to $\cQ(\cH)=\cP({\rm B}(\cH))$, the projection lattice of the algebra ${\rm B}(\cH)$ of bounded operators on $\cH$ \cite[p.~65]{Kal83}.

-A non-empty subset of a logic $\cQ$ is called a {\em sublattice} iff it is closed under $\And $ and $\Or$.
-A sublattice is called a {\em subalgebra} iff it is further closed under $\perp$.
-A sublattice or a subalgebra $\cA$ of $\cQ$ is said to be {\em complete} iff it has the supremum and the infimum in $\cQ$ of an arbitrary subset of $\cA$.
+A non-empty subset of a logic $\cQ$ is called a {\em sublattice} if it is closed under $\And $ and $\Or$.
+A sublattice is called a {\em subalgebra} if it is further closed under $\perp$.
+A sublattice or a subalgebra $\cA$ of $\cQ$ is said to be {\em complete} if it has the supremum and the infimum in $\cQ$ of an arbitrary subset of $\cA$.
 For any subset $\cA$ of $\cQ$, the sublattice generated by $\cA$ is denoted by $[\cA]_0$, the complete sublattice generated by $\cA$ is denoted by $[\cA]$, the subalgebra generated by $\cA$ is denoted by $\Ga_0\cA$, and the complete subalgebra generated by $\cA$ is denoted by $\Ga\cA$,